La Fauxmagerie: History

-La Fauxmagerie has grown significantly in its first 3 years, expanding their retail and online offering, while launching their own brand of aged plant-based cheeses, and opening London's first dedicated vegan wine and cheese bar - The Cheese Cellar, which is situated beneath their Shoreditch store.
+La Fauxmagerie grew significantly in its first 3 years, expanding their retail and online offering, launching their own brand of aged plant-based cheeses, and opening London's first dedicated vegan wine and cheese bar - The Cheese Cellar, which is situated beneath their Shoreditch store.
 In May 2022, the company started supplying Waitrose supermarkets.

-Both founders follow a vegan diet and play an active role in the day to day running of their Shoreditch store and product developmemt.
+In 2023, Purezza acquired a majority stake in the company.

+In 2025, vegan cheesemaker Honestly Tasty acquired the La Fauxmagerie brand.
+Following the acquisition, the official website moved to lafauxmagerie.co.uk.
+The brand is no longer affiliated with the former lafauxmagerie.com domain, which has since been replaced by Saporia, owned by Purezza.